nielsbasjes/yauaa/documentation/content/_index.md

 ### Version 6.1
 ---
-- Support for the new `reduced` User-Agent as is being implemented in Google Chrome/Chromium.
+- Support for the new `reduced` User-Agent as it is being implemented in Google Chrome/Chromium.
 - Improved User Defined Function for Apache Beam SQL.
 - Detect the first car based browsers.
 DeviceClass = Car